MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/slack.md

 ![Create slack app](./media/slack/create-slack-app.png)

-3. Activate incoming webhook and add a new webhook to desired workspace
+3. Activate incoming webhook and add a new webhook to the desired workspace

 ![incoming webhook](./media/slack/incoming-webhook.png)